 Our Rabbi & Educator

-We are delighted that Rabbi Simcha will again be teaching our Tuesday afternoon Hebrew school during the 2016 – 2017 school year.
+We are delighted that Rabbi Simcha, along with one or two experienced Jewish educators, depending on enrollment and class sizes, will be our School Director and lead educator.
 Rabbi Simcha has enjoyed teaching Jewish learners of all ages for the past fifteen years, embracing people of all backgrounds, belief, and disbelief, and encouraging them to learn and to create meaningful, joyful Jewish lives.
 For more information about Rabbi Simcha’s background, click here.

 Enrollment & Fees